Spectral Compressive Imaging via Chromaticity-Intensity Decomposition: Experiments

 \textbf{Implementation Details.} Our model is implemented in PyTorch and trained using the Adam optimizer~\cite{kingma2014adam} for 300 epochs.
 The initial learning rate is set to $4 \times 10^{-4}$ and updated using a cosine annealing schedule.
 We employ the $\ell_2$ loss between the reconstructed chromaticity and ground-truth chromaticity as the objective function.
 For training, we randomly extract 3D hyperspectral patches from each scene.
 For simulated data, the patch size is $256 \times 256 \times 28$, for real-world data, we use patches of size $350 \times 260 \times 26$.
 In simulation experiments, the forward imaging model is configured with a dispersion shift step $d = 2$, directing dispersion along the horizontal axis (rightward).
 In real-world scenarios, we assume a vertical dispersion direction and set $d = 1$, consistent with the dual-camera hardware setup.
 All experiments are conducted in Nvidia A40 GPU.

-\textbf{Comparing Methods.} We compared the HSIs reconstruction performance of our CIDNet with other 7 SOTA methods, including DeSCI\cite{liu2018rank}, GAP-Net\cite{meng2020gap}, MST-L\cite{cai2022mask}, DAUHST-9stg\cite{cai2022degradation}, SSR-9stg\cite{zhang2024improving} and two dual-camera CASSI algorithm: PIDS\cite{chen2023prior} and In2SET-9stg\cite{wang2024in2set}.
-PIDS is compared with RGB image as guidance(in original paper).
-We compared the spectral reconstruction quality in two aspects, the original HSIs and the chromaticity.
-Note that our method reconstruct the chromaticity while other baseline algorithms reconstruct the HSIs.
-Therefore for fair comparison, the chromaticity the chromaticity is computed based on the chromaticity-intensity decomposition after HSIs reconstruction.
-We multiply the known intensity with the recovered chromaticity to obtain its HSIs in our method.
-The reconstruction quality of hyperspectral images are assessed using peak signal-to-noise ratio (PSNR) and structural similarity index (SSIM) metrics.
+\textbf{Comparing Methods.} We compared the HSIs and chromaticity reconstruction performance of our CIDNet with other 7 SOTA methods, including DeSCI\cite{liu2018rank}, GAP-Net\cite{meng2020gap}, MST-L\cite{cai2022mask}, DAUHST-9stg\cite{cai2022degradation}, SSR-9stg\cite{zhang2024improving} and two dual-camera CASSI algorithm: PIDS\cite{chen2023prior} and In2SET-9stg\cite{wang2024in2set}.
+PIDS is compared with RGB image as guidance (in original paper).
+We evaluate the reconstruction performance from two perspectives: hyperspectral images (HSIs) and chromaticity.
+Unlike the baseline methods that directly reconstruct HSIs, our method assumes that the intensity is known and focuses on reconstructing the chromaticity.
+For a fair comparison in the HSI domain, we obtain our reconstructed HSIs by multiplying the recovered chromaticity with the known intensity.
+Conversely, for chromaticity-level comparison, we perform chromaticity–intensity decomposition on the HSIs reconstructed by the baseline methods to extract their chromaticity components.
+The reconstruction quality of HSIs is evaluated using peak signal-to-noise ratio (PSNR) and structural similarity index (SSIM).